drBenway/pixi-vn-wiki/start/labels.md

 ### Parameters of the label steps

-You can pass a type to `newLabel` function to set to add other parameters in addition to [`StepLabelProps`](#all-steps-parameters) for all steps of the label.
+You can pass a type to `newLabel` function for add other parameters in addition to [`StepLabelProps`](#all-steps-parameters) for all steps of the label.

 ```typescript
 const START_LABEL_ID = "StartLabel"